Aguiar28D/replication-labor/REPLICATION.md

 ### Data Sources

-> INSTRUCTIONS: Identify all INPUT data sources.
-Create a list (and commit the list together with this report) (not needed if filling out the "Data Citation and Information report").
-For each data source, list in THIS document presence or absence of source, codebook/information on the data, and summary statistics.
-Summary statistics and codebook may not be necessary if they are available for public use data.
-In all cases, if the author of the article points to an online location for such information, that is OK.
-Check for data citation.
-IN THIS DOCUMENT, point out only a summary of shortcomings.

 Data is provided and has been uploaded as the file talens_replication.

 ### Analysis Data Files

-> INSTRUCTIONS: Separately, identify any analysis data file provided.
-Analysis data files are produced by code in the deposit from data sources.
-Not every deposit will have these.

 - [ ] Analysis data files mentioned, provided.
 File names listed below.

-> INSTRUCTIONS: List all provided filenames here.
-For large deposits, this can be done using the "Git Bash" program:
 > > find . talens_replication.dta

 Example: